Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 264.  ### Question264
 What is the value of Refactoring code?

-- [ ] To have all code in a single file for easy printing and code reviews.
+- [ ] To have all code in a single file for easy printing and Code Reviews.
 - [x] To improve readability and maintainability.
 - [ ] To keep the code moving.
 - [ ] To make the Software faster at runtime.